8:00am - 17:00PM

 The most familiar way to explore the Okavango’s meandering channels and hidden lagoons is on a guided Mokoro Safari in Botswana.
 These traditional wooden dugouts are still used extensively in the region for fishing and transport, especially near Maun and Seronga.

-A mekoro trip gives you the best possible chance to catch a glimpse of the rare and secretive sitatunga antelope.
-Sitatunga love quiet backwaters with floating papyrus islands and usually feed while being partially submerged in water.
 They are expertly designed for swamp life with splayed, elongated hooves that enable them to tread soft marshlands with ease.
-When a mokoro approaches, these shy ungulates will commonly swim away, with only their nuzzle sticking out of the water.
-Other interesting creatures to look out for are colourful Painted Reed frogs and tiny Long Reed frogs (usually hugging onto reeds), malachite and pied kingfishers, pygmy geese, African and lesser jacanas and day and night water lilies.
+When a mokoro approaches, these shy ungulates will commonly swim away, with only their nuzzles sticking out of the water.

 A Quad Biking in Botswana adventure especially in Kalahari should be on the bucket list of all daring adrenalin seekers.
 Revving through the isolated moon-like vistas of the Makgadikgadi gives travellers the luxury of disconnecting with time and space.
-On a multi-day trip, riders can sprawl out beneath the stars in the evening, blissfully cocooned in comfy bedrolls.
-These extended trips can also include stopovers at Kubu Island and Chapman’s baobab.

-Many safari operators in the area offer quad biking, including more budget friendly places like the wonderfully quirky Planet Baobab.
-If sleeping under the stars excites you but quad biking doesn’t, Meno a Kwena offers beautiful sleep out excursions.
+Many safari operators in the area offer quad biking, including more budget-friendly places like the wonderfully quirky Planet Baobab.
+If sleeping under the stars excites you but quad biking doesn’t, Meno a Kwena offers beautiful sleep-out excursions.

-Walking With Meerkats In Botswana offers a truly unique and intimate experience with one of the most sociable and resourceful desert-adapted creatures on earth.
 The Makgadikgadi Pans offers guests the incredible chance to spend a morning with a local meerkat colony.
-The meerkats respond to the non-threatening presence of people by simply carrying on with their daily activities that consist mainly of rummaging the veld for scorpions and other tasty bites to eat.
-The habituation of these lively little desert mammals depends very much on the dedication of a full-time ‘Meerkat man’ who follows the family group daily and helps locate them for visitors.
+The meerkats respond to the non-threatening presence of people by simply carrying on with their daily activities consisting mainly of rummaging the veld for scorpions and other tasty bites to eat.

-Guests are driven to the den area in the early morning, just before the meerkats have left their burrows.
+On Botswana Safari Tours, guests are driven to the den area in the early morning, just before the meerkats have left their burrows.
 As the sun rises, they cautiously peep out of little holes in a humble sandy mound, and, deeming it safe to come out, scuttle to the highest points to scout for predators and food.
-Sometimes these lookouts happen to be the shoulders and heads of guests!
-Eventually the whole colony, babies included, are joyfully chirping and tussling away while guests sit or crouch among them.

 Now, however, two lodges are situated inside the park boundary, which opens up the reserve to those who would not consider camping.
 The Lodge boasts of three categories of unique tented accommodations, strategically secluded to ensure a feeling of privacy and intimacy at all times.
 The lodge can accommodate a maximum of twenty guests, thus ensuring exclusivity that defines contemporary luxury, allowing you to experience the Kalahari at your own pace.